How to Read a DLD Oqood Certificate

 With Dubai’s off-plan market accounting for more than half of total real estate transactions in 2023, the Oqood system has become indispensable for investor confidence.
 It bridges the gap between initial booking and final title deed issuance, ensuring every transaction is government-regulated and protected.

-Buyer and Developer Information
+Developer Information

-Property and Project Details
+Project Details

 Financial Information on the Oqood